-The consulting geologist also indicates that although there is no evidence of significant downhill creep or failure of surficial material within the subject property, "soil and fill on slopes within the subject property are subject to downhill creep and erosion".
-To ensure the proposed project will avoid geologic hazards such as downhill creep or erosion, the consulting geologist has developed a set of recommendations to address grading, retaining wall design, foundation setbacks, excavations, sewage disposal, and drainage.
+The consulting geologist has also indicated that although there is no evidence of significant downhill creep or failure of surficial material within the subject property, "soil and fill on slopes within the subject property are subject to downhill creep and erosion".
+To ensure the proposed project will avoid geologic hazards such as downhill creep or erosion, the consulting geologist has developed a set of recommendations to address grading, retaining wall design, foundation setbacks, excavations, swimming pool design, sewage disposal, and drainage.
 In conclusion, the geology report states that: